Holic75/Baldurs-gate-dnd-3.5/README.md

 - Call Lightning can be now cast indoors and deals 1d6 points of electrical damage per caster level up to 10d6
 - Cloak of fear radius was increased to 5 ft, also enemies must save with -4 penalty
 - Holy Power now sets caster's THAC0 to that of a fighter of the same level, gives +1/2 APR and +2 bonus to strength
-- Cause Serious Wounds is now a close range spell dealing 26 points of damage
+- Cause Serious Wounds is now a close range spell dealing 26 points of damage  (with saveigthrow vs. Spell for half)
 - Cure Serious wounds now heal 26 HP
 - Slay Living now deals 2d6+9 damage to target if it succeeds on Save vs. Death
 - Flame Strike is now and AOE spell with 5 ft radius
 - Champion's Strength now is applied only to caster.
 It sets it THAC0 to that of a  fighter, gives + 1/2 APR and + 4 strength bonus, the duration is three times that of Holy Power
 - Righteous Magic now gives + 1 HP per level, +2 AC, and +1 STR and 5% physical damage resistance per 3 caster levels
-- Cause Critical Wounds is now a close range spell dealing 32 points of damage
+- Cause Critical Wounds is now a close range spell dealing 32 points of damage  (with savingthrow vs. Spell for half)
 - Cure Critical wounds now heal 32 HP
 - Harm is now a close range spell instead of a weapon
-- Boon of Lathander was renamed to Boon of Diety (it is now a 6th level Glory Domain Spell)
+- Boon of Lathander was renamed to Boon of Deity (it is now a 6th level Glory Domain Spell)
 - Finger of Death now deals 6d8 points of damage to the target if it succeeds on a Saving Throw vs. Death
+- Damage of Chain Lightning is now fixed to 12d6

 ### New Spells